 We have sold out of our most recent production of this item.
-We expect to be back in stock in July.
+We expect to be back in stock in early August.

 It's a common problem.
 You need some way to power the .1 channel in your surround sound recordings, or maybe you simply want to add deep bass to a room's existing stereo speakers, but you can't, or don't want to, take up any additional space.
 Our unique in-wall subwoofer and digital amplifier design is the perfect, affordable solution.

 Sure, other so-called "in-wall subwoofers" have been around for a while, but most designs typically fall into one of two categories: 1) they are simply an in-wall speaker where the tweeter (high frequencies) has been removed, or 2) they require a significant reconstruction of your wall in order to place the subwoofer's "cabinet" inside.
 With the former, the sound improvement is no better, and often worse than that achieved by using a good quality in-wall speaker with an 8" woofer, such as our HDX-R80.
 With the latter, the cost of the cabinet-style subwoofer and the cost of having it professionally installed and amplified is exorbitant- $600-1500 is not uncommon.